 Parental Self-Care: Key to Helping Kids Develop Mental Resilience Mid-Pandemic

 Kids are also feeling mentally disturbed because they can see and feel that their parents are stressed out.
 They know their parents are tired, anxious, and depressed.
 But since they can’t do much about it and some are still not at the age to fully understand why their parents acting and feeling like this, it only adds to their little mind’s stress levels.

 Humans, birds, and primates are known to have these so-called mirror neurons.
 Such neurons allow us to learn from observing other humans.
-When someone’s mirror neuron fires after observing another person, they learn from the behavior of their subject and reflect the same behavior.
+When someone’s mirror neuron fires after observing another person, they learn from the behaviour of their subject and reflect the same behaviour.

 Thanks to mirror neurons, kids adopt certain habits of their parents.
 This explains why kids tend to mimic older adults and unconsciously picks their parents as their main role models.